Sugar Detox: What to Do When You’ve Had Too Much Sugar

 - Drink extra water during your binge: When you eat too much sugar, you pack several hundred grams of it into storage as glycogen.
 Your body stores at least three grams of water for every gram of glucose you store, which means you’re storing a bunch of extra water with your carbs.
 This explains the water weight you put on after eating lots of carbs.
 You want to drink more water than usual during your cheat day, otherwise you’ll get dehydrated, which can lead to headaches and fatigue.

 - Add electrolytes: Bonus points if you add salt and potassium to your water in the week after you binge on carbs.
 When you return to a low-carb diet, your body will burn through your carb stores and release all the water it took on, and you’ll lose a lot of sodium and potassium with it.
-Make up for it with salt water and a good potassium supplement to decrease dehydration-related headaches and fatigue.
+Make up for it with an electrolyte-rich supplement to decrease dehydration-related headaches and fatigue.

 - Don’t skip meals: It can be tempting to fast the day after a sugar binge.
 Maybe you want to balance out the extra calories or give your system a chance to get back to baseline.
-Fasting is good for you for about a dozen different reasons — but on days after you’ve eaten too much sugar, you’re better off eating lots of quality food instead of fasting.
+Fasting is good for you for about a dozen different reasons—but on days after you’ve eaten too much sugar, you’re better off eating lots of quality whole foods instead of fasting.

 - Stabilize your blood sugar: Sugar throws your blood glucose levels out of whack, resulting in withdrawal symptoms like intense cravings and low energy.
-This can cause headaches, migraines, and mood swings, too.
-It’ll take a lot more willpower to stick to a fast the day after you eat a bunch of carbs.
-You’ll want to eat foods that stabilize your blood sugar so you don’t feel awful and relapse into a second sugar binge.
-Focus on plenty of vegetables and healthy proteins like pasture-raised eggs and grass-fed beef.
+This can cause headaches, migraines and mood swings, too.

 - Eat an anti-inflammatory diet: Your cells will be dealing with chronic inflammation after you overindulge in sugar, and you want to give them the building blocks to repair themselves afterward.
 Read on for the foods you should eat to manage inflammation.